 Missing data at Day 84 will be imputed using a retrieved dropout imputation model assuming the data are missing not at random (MNAR).
 At Day 84, the data will be split into two groups as follows: (1) all participants that did not discontinue treatment and had a non-missing value at Day 84; and (2) either participants that had a missing value at Day 84, or participants that had discontinued treatment and had a non-missing value at Day 84.
 For the second group, 100 data sets will be imputed.
-The variables for the imputation model will consist of the LDL-C values from Baseline and Day 84, along with treatment group.
+The variables for the imputation model will consist of the LDL-C values from Baseline and Day 84, along with treatment group, CV risk (HeFH or non-HeFH) and Baseline statin therapy (HIS or non-HIS).
 Each data set will be combined with the first group to obtain 100 imputed data sets with no missing values at Day 84.
-For each imputation data set, the percent change from Baseline to Day 84 will be analyzed using the ANCOVA model described above.
+For each imputation data set, the percent change from baseline to Day 84 will be analyzed using the ANCOVA model described above.
 The results of these 100 analyses will be combined to construct the treatment estimates using the parameter estimates and associated standard errors.
 Similarly, the difference of the adjusted treatment means (obicetrapib vs. placebo) will be presented with the associated standard error and two-sided 95% confidence interval.
 Randomly chosen seed numbers will be selected for the analysis and will be retained.